Erlitou: Identification

-Xu Xusheng identified the Erlitou site with Bo, the capital founded by the first Shang king Tang, which some ancient texts placed at Yanshi.
-According to the Bamboo Annals, Bo was the capital for the reign of the first eight kings, before a rapid series of capital changes during the reigns of Zhong Ding through Pan Geng, who moved the capital to its final site of Yin.
+Xu Xusheng identified the Erlitou site with Bo, the capital founded by the first Shang king Tang, which some texts placed at Yanshi.
+According to the Bamboo Annals, Bo was the capital for the reign of the first eight kings, before a series of capital changes during the reigns of Zhong Ding through Pan Geng, who moved the capital to its final site of Yin.
 Unlike all previous capitals, the presence of written records has allowed Yin's identification with the Yinxu site at Anyang.
-The site of Bo, the other Shang capital to be occupied for a significant length of time, has been generally identified with one of three sites; Erlitou, Shixianggou (also in Yanshi District), or Zhengzhou.
+The site of Bo, the other Shang capital, has been identified with one of three sites; Erlitou, Shixianggou (also in Yanshi District), or Zhengzhou.

 Erlitou's identification with Bo was the academic consensus in China until archaeologist Zou Heng proposed in 1978 that it was actually the site of the Xia capital, while the newly discovered Zhengzhou Shang City was the historic Bo.
-This sparked academic debate among Chinese archaeologists on the identification of the site—Phases I through IV have all been identified with either dynasty by different scholars.
+This sparked academic debate among Chinese archaeologists on the identification of the site—Phases I through IV have all been identified with either dynasty by scholars.
 Excavation teams at the site generally placed the site within the Xia–Shang transition, often identifying the rapid development which began in Phase III with the beginning of the Shang dynasty.
 The discovery of the Yanshi Shang City (founded contemporaneously with Phase IV) in the 1980s sparked another round of discourse; by the end of the 1990s, Chinese scholars generally identified Phases I through III with the Xia, and Phase IV with the early Shang.
 Proponents of this theory point to the abandonment of Foundation No. 1.
 Initially thought to have been abandoned during Phase IV, a 1999 Institute of Archaeology report reinterpreted some portions of the temple (which were previously placed within Phase III or thought of as undatable) as belonging to Phase III.